UmairKhalid786/DropDownTextView/README.md

-# ColorStrings
+# DropDownTextView

-A light weight library which handles dropdown On TextView for Android.
+A light weight library for simple DropDown Solution with TextView.

 ## How to
 To get this project into your build: